 MEet Taiyaki

 BREAD’s 10th robot, Taiyaki, competed in the 2025 Reefscape game.
-This ocean-themed game brought to us algae and coral, scored in the net/processor and on the reef, respectively.
-The green, playground ball “algae” were thrown into the net spaced six feet off the ground.
-The white PVC “coral” were scored on pegs of varying heights, from Level 1 to Level 4.
-The first 15 seconds are entirely autonomous, meaning the robot drives without a human driver.
-Then, drivers race to score game pieces, occasonainally sending over a robot to the other alliance’s side to play defense.
+This ocean-themed game brought to us coral and algae, scored on the reef and in the net/processor respectively.
+The green playground ball “algae” were thrown into the net elvated six feet off the ground and the white PVC “coral” were scored on pegs of three varying heights or in a trough below.
+As with most FRC games, the first fifteen seconds of the match are autonomous, meaning the robot drives without human control.
+Then, drivers race to score game pieces, occasionally sending a robot to the other alliance’s side to play defense.
 At the end of the match, “shallow” and “deep” cages, hung from the barge at the center of the field, can be climbed for additional points.

 taiyaki FEATURES AND DESIGN